davidcmoffitt/gamepad-controller-test/README.md

 ## Testing

-Test your gamepad on https://gamepadtest.com
+Test your gamepad on https://gamepadtest.com OR https://online-gamepad-test.stackblitz.io/

 ![Gamepad Controller Test in Work](gamepad-controller-test.png)